Getting your Thai Driving License is a must if you're living in Thailand.

-A translation of your original driving license (if you have one)
+A certified translation of your original driving license (if you have one)

 If you have a driving license back home you will need it to get translated and certified by your embassy.

-The price vary from one embassy to the other but at the French Embassy it is about 500฿.
+The price varies from one embassy to the other but at the French Embassy, it is about 500฿.

 Then you need to get it translated by a service certified by the embassy.
 That's another 500 to 1000฿ depending on where you go.